Skip to content

 • Ambulatory Care Clinic Pharmacy (PHRMPR 562)

-They also are required to obtain one peer-evaluation of their performance from one colleague outside of pharmacy.
+They also are required to obtain one peer-evaluation of their performance from a colleague outside of pharmacy.

 Additional Information